sdcio/sdc-lite/README.md

 # config-diff

-A CLI tool to interact with NOS (Network Operating System) configurations based on YANG schemas.
+`config-diff` is a CLI tool to interact with network operating system (NOS) configurations based on YANG schemas.
-It supports loading schemas, validating configurations, computing diffs, and performing various config management operations for targets.
+It provides powerful capabilities for working with configurations — from schema management to validation — and also allows configuration format conversion.

+With `config-diff`, you can:
+- Load YANG schemas
+- Validate configurations against loaded schemas
+- Compare and inspect configuration differences
+- Blame resulting config to see the contributing intents
+- Convert configurations between formats** (e.g., load a config in `json_ietf` format, then output it as `xml`)

 ---